joshclyde/game-please-thanks/README.md

 - don't allow direct use of Link or force use of url constant. basically don't let me just put <Link to="/somewhere">, otherwise if i delete a page i'll have to manually find the locations.
 - improve search functionality (e.g. make the text typed in smarter)
 - form validation (e.g. name must be more than x characters)
+- highlight what matched games when filtering
+- have webpack handle index.html

 ### 🧊 Low priority

+- figure out why some images are bad urls
+- figure out why yarn makeImages has errors for some
+- display something when image doesn't exist
 - mock test local environment
 - remove lodash
 - better loading screen